zruncho3d/DuelingZero/README.md

 You can mitigate the moving mass somewhat, by using a lighter toolhead, typically with a remote Bowden extruder, but Bowden extruders introduce their own tuning challenges.

-**With Dual Gantry, you get a no-mass-added, no-downsides gantry for the common case of single-extruder prints.**
+**With Dual Gantry, you get a no-mass-added gantry for the common case of single-extruder prints.**  Unlike an IDEX, here, each toolhead is *truly independent* and can move in X *and* Y on its own - [potentially to print two completely different objects at once!](https://forum.duet3d.com/topic/27895/beta-testers-for-multiple-motion-system-support)

-There’s no hit to max acceleration or any potential ringing issues from dragging around a heavy second toolhead on a longer rail all the time, like on an IDEX.
+There’s no hit to max acceleration or potential for ringing caused by dragging around a heavy second toolhead on a longer rail all the time.

+Sure, you can't print more than two colors, like a multi-material unit or toolchanger can, but everything in engineering is tradeoffs.
+[As Nero says](https://youtube.com/clip/UgkxAxd22dVnUN7P749WHRpp-yFLg3WqvwTv):

+> Multimaterial... sucks.
+OK?
+There’s no way to do it right.
+So either you spend money, time, or waste.
+No matter what you do, you're gonna be dealing with that.

-This motion concept fits within a broader space of 3D printer types that support multiple extrusion, where the number of toolheads, hotends, and extruders vary:
+Dual Gantry is in an interesting point in a larger space.  **Medium money, medium time, minimal waste**.
+It fits within a broader space of 3D printer types that support multiple-extrusion, where the number of toolheads, hotends, and extruders varies:

 ![alt_text](Diagrams/landscape_of_multiple_extruders.png)

 Take a look.
 This diagram is not comprehensive, but gives a sense for the depth of the design space, and especially, the rarity of everything not on the far left side (typical single-extruder printer).
-For some points in the design space, there's only one commercial example!
+For some interesting points in the design space, there's only one commercial example!

-Please file an issue if you know of any significant omissions.
+(Please file an issue on GitHub if you know of any significant omissions.)

 ### What’s the catch?

-If it sounds too good to be true... it probably is.
+If it sounds too good to be true... it probably is.  :shrug:

 You don't have to design it (anymore), but you still need to build it, which is roughly twice the work of a typical printer.
-Compared to the usual single-extrusion, single-toolhead 3D printer, there are added cost, complexity, and alignment challenges.
-Many are identical to IDEX.
+Plus, compared to a typical single-extrusion, single-toolhead 3D printer, there are added cost, complexity, and alignment challenges.

-**But the main reason you’ve probably never seen a Dual Gantry 3D printer: firmware support.**
+**The main reason you probably have never seen a Dual Gantry 3D printer: firmware support.**

 RepRapFirmware *does* support two active gantries using one control board.

-Klipper doesn’t, *yet*, but there’s a workaround.
+Klipper mainline doesn’t, *yet*, but there’s a workaround.

+Marlin: no.

-**Regardless,** neither firmware implements the smart avoidance necessary for safe motion within the full area of bed travel.
+No firmware implements the smart avoidance necessary for safe motion within the full area of bed travel... but that's no issue anymore.
+The code's here.

-This is not a blocker anymore, though!

-The code in this repo enables a functioning printer with full bed-travel usage.
+This repo enables a functioning printer with *full* bed-travel usage.
 See the [Software](SOFTWARE.md) section for a full explanation, with diagrams, pics, and explanations.

 ### How does this mod work?